Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/getting-started.rst

 passwordless authentication:

--  With **passwordless authentication**, entering a password is replaced by logging in with the Nitrokey FIDO2 and a PIN.
+-  With **passwordless authentication**, entering a password is replaced by logging in with the Nitrokey Passkey and a PIN.

--  With **two-factor authentication** (2FA), the Nitrokey FIDO2 is
-   checked in addition to the password.
+-  With **two-factor authentication** (2FA), the Nitrokey Passkey is checked in addition to the password.

 The Nitrokey Passkey can be used with any current browser.